Process

 - whether connecting/disconnecting feels "light" enough,

-- whether the modules stay attached when you pick up and move the hub,
+- whether the modules stay attached when you pick up and move the hub, and

 This kind of early feedback-through-doing is exactly why rapid prototyping is useful.
 You learn faster once you have something physical to handle (and it makes iterating feel much easier, because you can change it right away).